-General technical SEO practises seem to be missing from many schools’ sites.
-Ensuring that a (meta) content plan has been undertaken and implemented (as well as having engaging content across the site) can mean the difference between appearing in Google’s search results and not.
+General technical SEO practices seem to be missing from many schools’ sites.
+Ensuring that a (meta) content plan has been undertaken and implemented, as well as having engaging and well-optimised content across the site, can mean the difference between appearing in Google’s search results and not.

-Many schools and LEAs subscribe to a secure learning platform which offer games and programmes that support the curriculum.
-There’s nothing wrong with this except that a link off to one of these platforms won’t mean anything to a prospective parent unless properly explained.
+Many schools and local education authorities (LEAs) subscribe to a secure learning platform which offers games and programmes to support the curriculum.
+Whilst this, in itself, is a highly valuable tool, a link from the school’s website to one of these platforms won’t mean anything to a prospective parent unless properly explained.
 Highlight the benefits, give some examples – anything to show how the school is embracing technology.

 The topic of social media in schools is often a discussion dominated by cyberbullying and a risk to mental health.
 However, when used correctly, social media can also have a positive impact within school environments.
 Just like commercial organisations, schools need to open up communications with their target audience and interact with them across a number of platforms to benefit from maximum engagement.
 Staff updates, activities timetables, and photos of projects or artwork will keep pupils’ parents in the loop about what their children are getting up to on a daily basis.
 Personally, I’d welcome a Facebook update reminding me about inset days or non-uniform day, too.